The Personal OS I run every day.

 Now yours to install.

-What 4+ years of AI-native solo work compresses into when you actually shape it.
+What 6+ years of AI-native work compresses into when you build systems around it.
 Install in one session — then mold it to your work from there.

 You've turned on memory in Claude.
 You've set up Projects in ChatGPT.
 You've built GPTs.
 You've kept context files for the work you do most.
 You've taught the AI bits and pieces about you, your voice, your projects.